en

 • edited is the output of the plugin’s Apply Edits recipe.

-• It corresponds to the edited data that you are seeing via the webapp.
+• It corresponds to the edited data that you see via the webapp.

 • It is not “in sync” with the webapp: it’s up to you to decide when to build it in the Flow.

-• You can use this dataset as input to downstream recipes, instead of the original dataset, for more accurate analytics and reporting.
+• You can use this dataset instead of the original dataset as input to downstream recipes for more accurate analytics and reporting.

 Dataiku Flow showing the tshirt orders dataset along with the 3 datasets created by the Visual Edit webapp, and plugin recipes that connect them.